 - Keep healthy snacks at your desk.
 Almonds, rice cakes with hummus or peanut butter, raw vegetables with dip and fresh fruit with low-fat yoghurt are all great choices that will keep your energy levels stable between meals and help you resist the temptation to go for fatty, sugar-laden treats.

-- If you must eat out, choose local cafés or healthy fast food chains that serve up fresh ingredients without lots of additives.
-Go for a hearty vegetable or bean soup, salad (watch the dressing) or a sandwich with lean meats such as chicken or turkey and a low-fat spread such as mustard instead of a greasy burger or pizza.
+- If you must eat out, choose local cafés or healthy fast food chains.
+That way, you can benefit from fresh ingredients without lots of additives.
+A hearty vegetable or bean soup, salad (watch the dressing) or a sandwich with lean meat and a low-fat spread is a much better option than a greasy burger or pizza.

 How to improve your mental health at work

-This is a frequently overlooked area of health that can have just as big an impact on your wellbeing and productivity as any physical illness.
-Mental health issues – including stress, depression, anxiety and overwork, as well as other serious conditions – not only affect morale and efficiency in the workplace, but they can have knock-on effects in other areas.
+Mental health is frequently overlooked but can have just as big an impact on your wellbeing and productivity as any physical illness.
+Issues like stress, depression, anxiety and overwork – plus more serious conditions can affect morale and efficiency in the workplace as well as other areas.
 For instance, a stressed worker may resort to alcohol or smoking in order to cope.
 Similarly, they may feel too overwhelmed to exercise, and may make poor food choices.
 To keep feeling great at work, both physically and mentally, why not:

 - Try to maintain a good work-life balance.
 Leave the office at a reasonable time each day, and designate at least some time each week when you cannot be contacted by phone or email for work purposes.
 It’s important to have time to unwind and switch off from the office.

 - Take regular breaks throughout the day.
-Spending even just a few minutes away can help improve your focus and alleviate feelings of being overwhelmed.
+Spending even just a few minutes away can help improve your focus and help you feel less overwhelmed.

-- Try meditating – even five minutes of sitting in silence while emptying your mind can leave you refreshed and feeling calmer.
-See if your workplace has a designated relaxation space or quiet zone where you can spend a few minutes during your workday.
+- Try meditation – even five minutes of sitting in silence while emptying your mind can leave you refreshed and feeling calmer.
+Your workplace may have a designated quiet zone where you can spend a few minutes during your workday.